Faculty Pedagogy and Curriculum Enhancement Program

 Program Commitment

-Faculty participants will be expected to make a year-long commitment (Fall 2023-Spring 2024).
-The time commitment is anticipated to be between 30 and 35 hours total, which includes preparation time of 1-2 hours each month, cohort meetings, and individual course planning and reflection time.
-In Fall 2023, the cohort will meet 8 times (twice per month) and in Spring 2024, the cohort will meet 4 times (once per month).
-Each cohort meeting will be 60 minutes in length.
-The standing session dates and times will be determined based on availability of participants.
+Faculty participants will be expected to make a year-long commitment (Fall 2024-Spring 2025).
+The time commitment is anticipated to be between 35 and 40 hours total, which includes preparation time of 1-2 hours each month, cohort sessions, and individual course planning and reflection time.
+In Fall 2024, the cohort will meet 8 times (twice per month) and in Spring 2025, the cohort will meet 4 times (once per month).
+Each cohort session will be 90 minutes in length.
+The standing meeting dates and times will be determined based on availability of faculty participants once the cohort has been selected.

-Faculty who actively participate throughout the cohort meetings, develop and then implement their inclusive teaching plan in a Spring 2024 course, and complete the program reflection will receive a $2,000.00 inclusive teaching grant in the form of a contribution to the faculty member’s professional development, discretionary or research account from the Office of the Provost.
+Faculty who actively participate throughout the cohort meetings, develop, and then implement their inclusive teaching plan in a Spring 2025 course, and complete the program reflection will receive a $2,000.00 inclusive teaching grant in the form of a contribution to the faculty member’s professional development, discretionary or research account from the Office of the Provost and Here and Next strategic plan campaign.

 Program Goals